AIA Ohio Honor Awards

 Service

-Candidates shall demonstrate service to the Institute, having a significant impact on the profession over time, and that this service has significantly elevated public awareness of architecture.
+Candidates shall demonstrate service to AIA Ohio, other components, committees or member groups of the AIA.
+The candidate’s service shall have made a significant impact on the profession over time, and positively impacted the profession of architecture in Ohio.
 A candidate’s service shall demonstrate great depth, having a cumulative effect over time.

 Eligibility

-Any member of AIA Ohio in good standing, who has been a member of the AIA for a minimum of ten years, is eligible to receive the Gold Medal.
+AIA Ohio members in good standing, who have been members of AIA Ohio for a minimum of ten years cumulatively, are eligible to receive the Gold Medal Award.
+Members of the AIA Ohio Board of Directors, and those who served on the Board of Directors within the immediate twelve months prior to the release of the call for nominations, are ineligible for consideration of this award.
 The award may be conferred posthumously to those individuals who had a cumulative membership in the AIA of ten years or more and who meet all of the other defined requirements.
-AIA Fellowship is not a requirement for consideration, however, candidates shall have made a significant and exemplary impact on the profession or within the AIA Ohio.
-The member’s service shall have had an ever increasing impact that broadens and elevates the standards of leadership, service or design within the profession or the Institute.
+AIA Fellowship is not a requirement for consideration; however, candidates shall have made a significant and exemplary impact on the profession or within AIA Ohio.
+The member’s contributions shall have had an ever-increasing impact that broadens and elevates the standards of design, leadership, and/or service within the profession.
 No more than one such award shall be made in any year.

 Each submission shall include the following:

-2. A one page letter of nomination from a member of AIA Ohio
+1. A one-page letter of nomination from any member in good standing of AIA Ohio

 The nominations may also include the following: